-- Berserk Button: Snider hates being associated with pop metal, or at the very least, has very little respect for the subgenre at large, which he has very notably nicknamed "happy metal".
-Especially the growing tendency towards acoustic power ballads.
+- Berserk Button: Snider hated being associated with pop-metal, or at the very least, had very little respect for the subgenre at large, which he very notably nicknamed "happy metal".
+He was especially irritated by its growing tendency towards acoustic power ballads in the 1990s.

-- In fact, he classifies his band under the genre name "hid-metal", coined by Snider himself ("hid" standing for hideous, as opposed to glam).
+- In fact, he classified his band under the genre name "hid-metal", coined by Snider himself ("hid" standing for hideous, as opposed to glam).

 - Christmas Songs: The album A Twisted Christmas.

-- He Cleans Up Nicely: Compare Dee Snider in the above photo, and how he looks now.◊
+- He Cleans Up Nicely: Compare Dee Snider in the above photo, and how he looked in 2009.◊

-- I Am the Band: Jay-Jay French started the band, but Dee Snider is Twisted Sister.
+- I Am the Band: Jay-Jay French started the band, but Dee Snider was Twisted Sister.

 - Instant Convertible: Happens to the girl's car in the music video for "Leader of the Pack".

 - The teacher in the music video for "I Wanna Rock" and father in "We're Not Gonna Take It" (played by the same guy) are both very shouty.

-- The Neidermeyer: Played by the Trope Namer himself in the videos for "We're Not Gonna Take It" and "I Wanna Rock".
+- The Neidermeyer: Played by Mark Metcalf himself in the videos for "We're Not Gonna Take It" and "I Wanna Rock".

 - Repurposed Pop Song: "We're Not Gonna Take It" remains popular at sporting events, political rallies, and protests and has even been used in television commercials.
 Which makes sense, since Dee Snider dedicated the song to all the assholes he had to deal with.

 - Revolving Door Band: From 1972 to 1987, they had four guitarists (Jay Jay French was a constant, but they also had three others), three lead singers, two bassists, and eight drummers.